*** QUESTION ***

 could have your penis banging against her cervix or bladder.
 Such

-positions are more enjoyable if you ask her to back-up onto your
+positions are more enjoyable if you stay still and ask her to back-up onto your

 penetration.
-This will let you know how deep you can go without
+This is also a good way to let you know how deep you can go without

 4. LACK OF LUBRICATION :